 -DooGee S96 Pro (cheapest rugged device with modern specs), Motorola G23 (cheapest 8GB device), OnePlus 3T (oldest - and thus probably cheapest and smallest - device that still runs modern apps as of 2024),

--Via (fastest and adblock-enabled browser), Aurora/APKPure (anonymous Google Play tunnels) or F-Droid (non-Google open source-focused alternative) as Google Play replacements, NextDNS (free system-wide adblocking DNS server), Hacker's Keyboard or OpenBoard (more privacy-focused than the mainstream ones), OsmAnd (non-Google maps & navigation), MuPDF mini (ultra lightweight ebook reader), OpenCamera (most advanced - and free! - camera app I've ever seen), Aves Gallery and Total Commander (free gallery and file manager apps),
+-Via (fastest and adblock-enabled browser), Aurora/APKPure (login-less Google Play tunnels) or F-Droid (non-Google open source-focused alternative) as Google Play replacements, NextDNS (free system-wide adblocking DNS server), Hacker's Keyboard or HeliBoard (more privacy-focused than the mainstream ones), OsmAnd (non-Google maps & navigation), MuPDF mini (ultra lightweight ebook reader), OpenCamera (most advanced - and free! - camera app I've ever seen), Aves Gallery and Total Commander (free gallery and file manager apps),

 -my favorite firmware replacement is probably LineageOS,